VivekPRajeev/ipwbpncs/README.md

    1. Will allow future extention where users can undo a delete within a limited time
    2. Audit purposed it is essential to keep records for some time before permanently deleted
    3. To sync the deleted contents to the online DB easily for future.
-8. Validations for the comment input have not been implemented at the moment
+8. Validations for the comment input have not been implemented at the moment.
+9. A depth limit for the replies to be nested as not been considered at the moment.

 ## Future Features that can be added

+1. Add a depth limit to the replies so that beyond max limit comments will not be nested.
+(Add the MAX_LIMIT in an env as well)
-1. show the first reply for a comment and hide the rest untill user clicks on show all comments
+2. show the first reply for a comment and hide the rest untill user clicks on show all comments
-2. Load only few comments initially and load more when user clicks on load more
+3. Load only few comments initially and load more when user clicks on load more
-3. sort comments by ascending and decending order - button to choose how to sort
+4. sort comments by ascending and decending order - button to choose how to sort
-4. view all of current users comments
+5. view all of current users comments
-5. sync local db with an online DB
+6. sync local db with an online DB
-6. Auth for users
+7. Auth for users
-7. Additional Pages for more products
+8. Additional Pages for more products
-8. custom User profile picture
+9. custom User profile picture
-9. Additional comment actions like upvoting , downvoating and sharing
+10. Additional comment actions like upvoting , downvoating and sharing
-10. Pin comment to top
+11. Pin comment to top
-11. Search comments
+12. Search comments

 ## Design Choices